 Another key concept in action here is ‘Stigmergic Collaboration’ – the idea that as collaboration scales to larger populations and to asynchronous contributions, collaboration must be indirectly coordinated by leaving ‘marks in the environment, as opposed to direct coordination between collaborators.
 Comments in Google Docs, Trello cards with attributes or Slack messages are akin to these marks in the digital environment.
 They provide cues for our team about where, how and when action is needed, if at all.

-• Other conditions that facilitate this collaboration environment within our team include:
+- Other conditions that facilitate this collaboration environment within our team include:

-We are early adopters and innovators in terms of new tech and tools
+We are early adopters and innovators in terms of new tech and tools - We are efficiency and productivity geeks (!)

-• We are not afraid of experimenting and adapting to new ways of working internally and with clients
+- We are not afraid of experimenting and adapting to new ways of working internally and with clients

-• We have a clear shared understanding of the role each platform plays in our collaboration processes
+- We have a clear shared understanding of the role each platform plays in our collaboration processes

 What approaches and technologies does your team use to facilitate coordination and collaboration?
 What have you seen that works and doesn’t work?
 What challenges are you facing on this front?